26th March 2019

-- Copy the Query language program, paste it into the Arduino IDE Serial Monitor input field, and press Return.
+- Select the text of the program, copy it, paste it into the Arduino IDE Serial Monitor input field, and press Return.

-- Copy the ATtiny database, paste it into the Arduino IDE Serial Monitor input field, and press Return.
+- Select the text of the database, copy it, paste it into the Arduino IDE Serial Monitor input field, and press Return.

 Submitting a query

 To query the database you give a query of the form:

 where query is a query you want to submit to the database, and output is a list to format the output.

 The query can contain arbitrary variables beginning with a question mark, such as ?x, which will be set to matching values in the database.
 So, for example, the query: